 The Chairperson advised that details as to why the visit should be conducted were not attached.
 This oversight visit was put on the programme most probably as a proposal by the Portfolio Committee to inform the Select Committee that the oversight visit was being considered.

 Mr Mlenzana advised that he would like a full year programme that was reviewed quarterly so that Members were able to include all that their requirements for the year.
 He also advised that long term projections would assist in budgeting to avoid over-spending or under-spending.
-He advised that he saw no problem with the oversight visit to
+He advised that he saw no problem with the oversight visit to KwaZulu-Natal but the timing of the visit should be considered together with the fact that the two upcoming bills were much more urgent.

 The Chairperson advised that every committee met quarterly for reviews.
 With regard to time constraints, time affected every member.
 On oversight visits there was need to check on the progress of the different provinces.